 - Support and train

 We have employed this approach successfully with numerous clients at Big Data Partnership.
-Big data is here to stay and every organisation should regularly evaluate it as part of its available strategies.
+Big data is here to stay and every organization should regularly evaluate it as part of its available strategies.

-Note, this article was written by me, Christian Prokopp, for the MapR blog and published there first.
+Note, I wrote this article for the MapR blog and published it there first.